diana-hep/oamap/README.md

 fcn(*[arrays[x] for x in arrayparams])
 ```

 On the same laptop, this took 3.8 seconds: six times faster to do exactly the same work.
-Note that this is all still Python code, just rearranged for faster access (we "compiled the abstractions away").
+Note that this is all still Python code, rearranged for faster access (we "compiled the abstractions away").

 In this form, it is also possible for Numba to compile the function to native bytecode (no Python at runtime).
 The code transformation was necessary because Numba understands integer indexes better than dynamic Python objects.
 If you have Numba installed, try adding a single parameter `numba=True` to the code transformation for another factor of a hundred in speedup: